I am the registered owner of a freehold house in Murton but still invoiced for rent, why is this and what is this?

 Previous rentcharges can now be redeemed by making a one off payment under the Act.
 Any rentcharges that are still in existence post 2037 will be extinguished.

-We are selling our flat in Murton.
-Does the lawyer need to be required to be on the Kent Reliance conveyancing panel in order to deal with redeeming my mortgage?
+I am selling my house in Murton.
+Will my solicitor have to be required to be on the Principality conveyancing panel in order to deal with the discharge of my mortgage?

-Ordinarily, even if your lawyer is not on the Kent Reliance conveyancing panel they can still act for you on your sale.
+Ordinarily, even if your lawyer is not on the Principality conveyancing panel they can still act for you on your sale.
 It might be that the lender will not release the original deeds (if applicable and increasingly irrelevant) until after the mortgage is paid off.
-You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their requirements fairly frequently in recent years.
+You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their specifications fairly frequently currently.